isotopp/isotopp.github.io/content/posts/2021-09-09-mysql-two-kinds-of-compression.md

 On write, the modified uncompressed page is recompressed and put back into the compressed buffer pool page.
 As this happens on write and not on checkpoint, this is not ideal for tables that are written to a lot.
-Compression and uncompression happen in the Query thread, that is, the thread of your connection, and therefore single-threaded.
+Compression and decompression happen in the Query thread, that is, the thread of your connection, and therefore single-threaded.

 If buffer pool space it tight, uncompressed pages can be evicted, and recreated as needed by decompressing them again.